zeze-zeze/STATISTICAL-RANDOM-NUMBER-GENERATOR-ATTACK-AGAINST-THE-KLJN-SECURE-KEY-EXCHANGE-PROTOCOL/README.md

 # Intro
 This project is an unofficial implementation of [STATISTICAL RANDOM NUMBER GENERATOR ATTACK AGAINST THE KIRCHHOFF-LAW-JOHNSON-NOISE (KLJN) SECURE KEY EXCHANGE PROTOCOL](https://arxiv.org/ftp/arxiv/papers/2110/2110.03088.pdf).
-Not only the four attacks against KLJN scheme were implemented, but also a CTF challenge according the attack was created.
+Not only the four attacks against KLJN scheme were implemented, but also a CTF challenge according to the attack was created.
 Make fun of it and issue (or PR :D) if there is any mistake.

 The four attacks include
 * Bilateral attack demonstration utilizing cross-correlations between Alice’s/Bob’s and Eve’s wire voltages, currents and powers